LeonardoCofone/Fruit-Quality-Classifier/README.md

 ## 1 · Introduction

 This repository contains the complete code and documentation for an automatic classification system that determines the **fresh / rotten** status of 28 different types of fruits and vegetables.
-The project was entirely developed by Leonardo Cofone: from data collection and cleaning to training a deep learning model and creating a ready-to-use inference script.
+The project was entirely developed by Leonardo Cofone: from data collection and cleaning to training a deep learning model and creating a ready-to-use inference script

 ---